Freston1605/chemic-ally/README.md

 2. **Install Dependencies:**
    - Install the required Python packages:

      ```bash
      pip install -r requirements.txt
      ```

 3. **Run Database Migrations:**
    - Apply the database migrations to set up the database:

      ```bash
      python manage.py migrate
      ```

 4. **Create a Superuser (Optional):**
    - If your Django project includes the Django Admin, you might want to create a superuser account:

      ```bash
      python manage.py createsuperuser
      ```

 5. **Run the Development Server:**
    - Start the Django development server:

      ```bash
      python manage.py runserver
      ```

 6. **Access the Application:**
-   - Open your web browser and go to http://localhost:8000 or the address provided in the terminal.
+   - Open your web browser and go to <http://localhost:8000> or the address provided in the terminal.

-### Additional Steps:
+### Additional Steps

 - **Django Settings:**
   - Ensure your `settings.py` file is correctly configured, including database settings, static files, and other Django configurations.